 In her spare time she enjoys travel and experiencing different cultures.
 She is also avid about the outdoors and nature and enjoys kayaking, biking and cross country skiing.

-The 2011 season will represent Brian O'Hara's fourth year serving in ECU's Student Development Office.
+The 2014 season will represent Brian O'Hara's seventh year serving in ECU's Student Development Office.

 Since his arrival on the ECU campus in September, 2008, he has worked exclusively with the Pirate football program in many hands-on academic-related capacities.
 In addition to communicating and overseeing all facets of academics and continuing eligibility efforts, Brian provides advisement and counsel for time management, life skills, careers and social development.